HieraMamba: Video Temporal Grounding via Hierarchical Anchor-Mamba Pooling

 \textbf{MAD~\cite{soldan2022mad}.} HieraMamba achieves state-of-the-art performance on both the v1 and refined v2 splits (Table~\ref{tab:mad}), which comprise exceptionally long, hour-scale videos.
 On v2, it outperforms the strongest baseline, SnAG, by \textbf{+2.80\%} in average recall.
 These results highlight HieraMamba’s ability to preserve temporal fidelity while remaining computationally efficient even at extreme video durations.

-\textbf{TACoS~\cite{tacos}.} Our model's strong performance continues on the TACoS benchmark (Table~\ref{tab:tacos}), where HieraMamba outperforms all prior methods across every reported metric.
-It achieves an absolute gain of \textbf{+1.69\%} on average recall over the previous best model OSGNet~\cite{feng2025OSGNet}, demonstrating the versatility of our hierarchical approach on videos with highly complex and compositional actions.
+\textbf{TACoS~\cite{tacos}.} Our model's strong performance continues on the TACoS benchmark (Table~\ref{tab:tacos}), where HieraMamba outperforms all prior methods across every metric.
+It demonstrates the versatility of our hierarchical approach even on videos with highly complex and compositional actions.

 \textbf{Summary of Results.} Taken together, the consistent state-of-the-art performance across these three distinct benchmarks validates the robustness of HieraMamba.
-Its success on the sparse `needle-in-a-haystack' challenge of Ego4D-NLQ, the extreme duration of MAD, and the compositional complexity of TACoS demonstrates that our hierarchical architecture with its learned contrastive objectives is not just a specialized solution but a powerful and generalizable approach for long-video temporal grounding (see qualitative examples in Fig.~\ref{fig:qualitative_visualize}).
+Its success on the sparse `needle-in-a-haystack' challenge of Ego4D-NLQ, the extreme duration of MAD, and the compositional complexity of TACoS demonstrates that our hierarchical architecture with its learned contrastive objectives is a powerful and generalizable approach for long-video temporal grounding.
+See qualitative examples in Fig.~\ref{fig:qualitative_visualize} and supp.